Pop0097/Productivity_App/README.md

 # Productivity_App

-Using what I learned while making the Chat App, I have made a more complicated teamwork productivity app using the MERN stack.
+Teamwork productivity app made using the MERN stack.